Learn How to Email Your Resume With Samples and Proven Templates

 Professional Closing

 As mentioned, maintaining a professional tone throughout your email is crucial for conveying your own professionalism.
-Therefore, when wrapping up the email, make sure to close in an appropriate and professional manner.
+Therefore, signing off an email, make sure to close in an appropriate and professional manner.

 You can conclude with a closing sentence such as: